sandialabs/tracktable/Documentation/python/tracktable.core.rst

    This is the core geographic point class for Tracktable.
 NOTE: The 'Bases' is not accurate but will do for now.

    This is the core geographic point class for Tracktable.
+You will not instantiate this yourself: instead, use tracktable.domain.<domain>.TrajectoryPoint.

-   TrajectoryPoint specifies a point on the surface of a sphere that is annotated with an object ID, coordinates, altitude, heading and speed.
+   TrajectoryPoint specifies a point on the surface of a sphere that is annotated with an object ID, coordinates, timestamp, and possibly other attributes (commonly altitude, heading and speed).
    Any or all of these may be left uninitialized depending on the user's actions although a point without coordinates is not especially useful.

-   The altitude value defaults to zero.
-Leave it this way when representing objects such as automobiles, trains or surface ships for which altitude doesn't matter.
+   We require that the coordinates be in degrees of longitude and latitude.
+The units on all numeric properties are user-defined, although altitude will usually be in either feet or meters (depending on your data source) and heading will usually be in degrees clockwise from due north.

    .. note:: TrajectoryPoint is implemented in C++ and exposed to
              Python via the Boost.Python module.
 I will include a link to the C++ class definition as soon as I figure out how to do so within Sphinx, Breathe and Napoleon.

-   .. attribute:: longitude

-		  *float*

-		  Longitude of point (between -180 and 180)

-   .. attribute:: latitude
+   .. attribute:: coordinates

-  	          *float*

-	          Latitude of point (between -90 and 90)
+		  *array of floats*

+                  (longitude, latitude), where longitude is
+                  between -180 and 180 and latitude is between -90 and 90

    .. attribute:: object_id